d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 # We define a helper function to calculate convolutions.
 It initializes
 # the convolutional layer weights and performs corresponding dimensionality
-# elevations and reductions on the input and output.
+# elevations and reductions on the input and output
 def comp_conv2d(conv2d, X):
     # (1, 1) indicates that batch size and the number of channels are both 1
     X = tf.reshape(X, (1, ) + X.shape + (1, ))